carynewfeldt/btconnector/README.md

 You will see other devices here as well. </pre>

+* To test the bluetooth connection to a specific device
 * In the peripheral-explorer.js add the device UUID to the peripheralUuid variable.

 <pre>var peripheralUuid = "1c234567cc24acc4c2c2e0e03cfc123";</pre>